 Students may qualify to receive institutional or funded scholarships based on their academic performance.
-For beginning students, their academic achievement is determined by their scores on the ACT composite score or the total of the SAT critical reading and math scores.
+For beginning students, their academic achievement is determined by their scores on the ACT composite score, the total of the SAT critical reading and math scores, or high school GPA.
 For returning or transferring students, their cumulative GPA determines academic achievement.
 In order to keep an academic scholarship, students must maintain the minimum required GPA.
 Scholarships will be lost or reduced for students achieving a GPA below the minimum.
 Any student receiving an institutional scholarship must be enrolled for at least 12 hours per semester or the scholarship will be cancelled.
 Academic scholarships are applied during the fall and spring semesters.

-Incoming freshmen that receive intercollegiate athletic scholarships and achieve at least a 22 on the ACT or 1110 on the SAT may also receive academic scholarships.
+Incoming freshmen that receive intercollegiate athletic scholarships and achieve at least a 22 on the ACT, 1110 on the SAT, or high school GPA of 3.50 or higher on a 4.0 scale, may also receive academic scholarships.
 Transfers that receive intercollegiate athletic scholarships and achieve at least a 3.00 GPA on transferable credit may also receive academic scholarships.